 2020-21 Budget and financial modelling: Following the change in budgeting and forecasting process, the budget will be reviewed and updated on a quarterly basis to allow timely reflection of any change.
-The forecast will also be completed with a three year rolling time frame to allow decisions to be made on the sustainability of changes and : improvements.
-Quarterly forecasted results will be submitted for Council approval.
+The forecast will also be completed with a three year rolling time frame to allow decisions to be made on the sustainability of changes and improvements.

-The newly created Financial Planning & Analysis (FP&A) team will use newly design forecasting models for income and costs that are more fit for purpose.
+The recently created Financial Planning & Analysis (FP&A) team will use newly designed forecasting models for income and costs that are more fit for purpose.
 These will link closely to the cost drivers of each department, allow scenario planning and sensitivity analysis and assist the FP&A team to report insightful management information.
-As part of the FP&A work, reporting requirements for different stakeholders will be analysed and improvements to be made in order to link operational quality and productivity improvements with financial performance.
+As part of the FP&A work, reporting requirements for different stakeholders will be analysed and improvements made in order to link operational quality and productivity improvements with financial performance.

-The current financial system will be upgraded in the year and as part of the project, new functionalities such as expense application and improved reporting functions will be explored and implemented to reduce the amount of manual processes, improve transparency and increase control on departmental costs.
+The current financial system will be upgraded in the next year and as part of this project, new functionalities such as expense application and improved reporting functions will be explored and implemented to reduce manual processes, improve transparency and increase control on departmental costs.